bitwiseworks/python-os2/Doc/library/warnings.rst

    source for modules found in zipfiles or other non-filesystem import sources).

+   *source*, if supplied, is the destroyed object which emitted a :exc:`ResourceWarning`.

-   .. versionchanged:: 2.5
+   .. versionchanged:: 3.6
-      Added the *module_globals* parameter.
+      Add the *source* parameter.

-.. function:: warnpy3k(message[, category[, stacklevel]])

-   Issue a warning related to Python 3.x deprecation.
-Warnings are only shown when Python is started with the -3 option.
-Like :func:`warn` *message* must be a string and *category* a subclass of :exc:`Warning`. :func:`warnpy3k` is using :exc:`DeprecationWarning` as default warning class.

-   .. versionadded:: 2.6

-.. function:: showwarning(message, category, filename, lineno[, file[, line]])
+.. function:: showwarning(message, category, filename, lineno, file=None, line=None)

    Write a warning to a file.
-The default implementation calls ``formatwarning(message, category, filename, lineno, line)`` and writes the resulting string to *file*, which defaults to ``sys.stderr``.
-You may replace this function with an alternative implementation by assigning to ``warnings.showwarning``.
+The default implementation calls ``formatwarning(message, category, filename, lineno, line)`` and writes the resulting string to *file*, which defaults to :data:`sys.stderr`.
+You may replace this function with any callable by assigning to ``warnings.showwarning``.
    *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.

-   .. versionchanged:: 2.7
-      The *line* argument is required to be supported.

-.. function:: formatwarning(message, category, filename, lineno[, line])
+.. function:: formatwarning(message, category, filename, lineno, line=None)

    Format a warning the standard way.
 This returns a string which may contain embedded newlines and ends in a newline.  *line* is a line of source code to